 Have I ever tell you that I don’t like dramatic movies?
-I watch them because I am not the one picking them up most of the times, but I tend to suffer too much from them and I end up dehydrating after I cry a lot.
-With this statement you might now know what “A Moment To Remember” is about, at least you would know that you will probably need tons of handkerchiefs on hand if you don’t want to end up with a really really wet pillow, and of course you should avoid make up at all costs.
+I watch them because I am not the one picking them up most of the times.
+But I tend to suffer too much from them and I end up dehydrating after I cry a lot.
+With this statement you might now know what “A Moment To Remember” is about.
+At least you would know that you will probably need tons of handkerchiefs on hand.
+Unless you want to end up with a really really wet pillow.
+You should avoid make up at all costs.

 So I will try to make a synopsis as I usually do, but I can’t still decide what to tell you and what to leave out from it, since I usually think surprising scripts are better than spoiled ones.
 But if you have seen Asian Movies and Dramas, you have probably noticed that if joy and happiness is displayed in the first 15 minutes of the story, then we will be crying soon.
 This movie isn’t the exception.